Probability and Statistics Concentration

 Kevin Nichols, Associate Professor of Mathematics, Spatio-Temporal Statistics, Point Processes, Environmental Statistics

-Valerie Poynor, Assistant Professor of Mathematics, Bayesian Nonparametric Statistics, Survival Analysis, and Neoural Data Analysis
+Valerie Poynor, Associate Professor of Mathematics, Bayesian Nonparametric Statistics, Survival Analysis, and Neoural Data Analysis

 Dwight Wynee, Lecturer, Statistical Methods in Biomedical Engineering